-Both are possible because Linda Linck — active fundraiser, Chair of GRF’s Development Committee, and board member since 2009 — engages organizations like the Delta Gamma Foundation in GRF’s quest for a cure.
+Both are possible because Linda Linck — active fundraiser, member of GRF’s Development Committee, co-chair of the Auction Committee for the Annual Benefit, member of The Cure is in Sight Campaign Cabinet, and board member since 2009 — engages organizations like the Delta Gamma Foundation in GRF’s quest for a cure.

 Delta Gamma is a women’s fraternity based in Columbus, Ohio.
-Focused on Service for Sight and Aid to the Blind, its foundation is one of the nation’s leading advocates for vision preservation.
-Grants have helped underwrite the GRF website and Gleams for many years, and members have volunteered at events and collaborated in fundraising efforts.
-Having held a number of Delta Gamma national offices, Linda is a natural liaison with GRF and has encouraged local Delta Gamma chapters in Diablo Valley, Palo Alto, Berkeley, and San Francisco to contribute volunteer time and funds to GRF.
-“We have loved supporting GRF’s mission to cure glaucoma and restore vision through innovative research,” she says.
+Its foundation is one of the nation’s leading advocates for sight preservation.
+Grants from the foundation have helped underwrite the GRF website and Gleams for many years.
+Having held a number of Delta Gamma national offices, Linda is a natural liaison between GRF and the organization and has encouraged local Delta Gamma chapters in Diablo Valley, Palo Alto, and San Francisco to contribute volunteer time and funds to GRF’s education and research programs.

 A vision-care pioneer since the 1960s, Bob was on the scene when GRF co-founder Bob Shaffer was building the team that would advance the organization’s objectives.
 “I hung around and eventually was appointed to the board,” Bob humbly says of his service since 1987.
 In 2019, he was honored with GRF’s 2019 Visionary Award for his longtime dedication and many contributions in the glaucoma field.